conedevelopment/sprucecss-starter-kit/README.md

 ## Pug

-Pug (formerly Jade) is a JavaScript template engine mostly for Node.
+Pug (formerly Jade) is a JavaScript template engine primarily for Node.
 It compiles to HTML, has a simplified syntax.
 Easy to use, handles include (separate files like a header or footer component), can work with JSON data.

 You can find the templates in the `pug/templates` folder in the root, and it will compile into the `html` folder.